yuchaosu/yuchaosucom/content/post/Compile/index.md

 ## Overview

-Portable, Optimization, Convenient layer between abstract higher level languange and machine(Productivity).
+Portable, Optimization, Convenient layer between abstract higher level language and machine(Productivity).
 Syntax check.
 Link.
 One language to another language. and more.

 Formal definition